ianposediooo/EvacuNation.App/README.md

 ## 💿 Installation

-To install this project, go to Releases, find the most recent release, and then download and install the .apk file on your Android device.
+To install this application, go to Releases, find the most recent release, and then download and install the .apk file on your Android device.

 ## 📃 Features